 See also Gas Restoration Procedures below.

 The NYC Housing Preservation & Development Department warns that property owners must “act to restore” gas for heating, for hot water, or for cooking immediately any of these services are disrupted.
-They also warn that tenants might be entitled to deductions in rental if they don’t.
+They also warn that tenants might be entitled to deductions in the rental if they don’t.

 If the gas service is shut-off for any reason there are three requirements for restoration that must be fulfilled:

 The licensed plumber is expected to start the gas restoration process immediately after filing an emergency work notice (EWN) with the DOB.
 This request must state exactly what needs to be done.
 Within five days of approval, the plumber must file a limited application alteration (LAA) with the DOB.
 If this is not done timeously a stop work order (SWO) might be issued by the DOB, which is likely to result in delays.